google/grr-doc/fleetspeak.md

 ### System

-Because we are going to install everything from source, there are some dependencies required to be installed on your system first.
+Because we are going to install everything from sources, there are some dependencies required to be installed on your system first.

 Since GRR is written in Python, the fundamental requirement is to have it